Meteosource/meteosource_postman/README.md

 * historical weather data for up to 8 years in the past
 * png map layers

-For more information about Meteosource.com API take a look at the [official documentation](https://www.meteosource.com/documentation)
+For more information about Meteosource.com API take a look at the [official documentation](https://www.meteosource.com/documentation).

+You can contact us [here](https://www.meteosource.com/contact).